Democratic Club of Leisure World

 2. The proposed amendment shall be read to the membership at the following regular meeting but shall not be voted on at that time.
 Provision should be made for discussion, as needed.
 The actual vote shall be taken at the next regular meeting.

 3. Any proposed amendment must receive 51% of the members present.

 Article XII – Rules of Procedure

-Questions, action, or procedures not covered in these bylaws shall be governed by Robert’s Rules of Order or by rules adopted by the Executive Committee.
+Questions, action, or procedures not covered in these bylaws shall be governed by Robert’s Rules of Order.